The Bastille - W Face Rock Climbing

 Once you enter Eldorado Canyon State Park, you will hopefully find parking within 200 yards in one of two areas.
 Park.
 Walk up the road to the obvious bridge across South Boulder Creek.
 Look up and left.
 This is The Bastille.
 The west face is accessed off a 3rd class trail just around the corner and up the steep slope.
 Be careful in wet conditions, with little ones and, please, no dogs here.

-Browse More Classics in The Bastille - W Face
+Browse More Rock Climbing Classics in The Bastille - W Face

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Bastille - W Face:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Bastille - W Face: